Integral and differential structures for quantum field theory: Local flows and graded algebras of differential forms for local algebras

 \subsection{Quantum graded algebras for $\qM(\mathbb{M})$}

+We shall here discuss the potential utility of the pair $(\qM^\infty(\mathbb{M}), \Delta_{\mathbb{M}})$ for the construction of graded algebras, where $\qM^\infty(\mathbb{M})$ is as defined in Theorem \ref{thm4.3}, and $\Delta_{\mathbb{M}}$ as defined in the final paragraph of the previous section.
+Note that one may also view $\qM^\infty(\mathbb{M})$ as the subalgebra of elements of $\qM(\mathbb{M})$ which are ``smooth'' with respect to the action of the translation group.
 The discussion at the end of the previous subsection, shows that the space of derivations $\Delta_{\mathbb{M}}$ in some sense provides the technology for giving a chart-wise description of the ``quantum local flows'' of a given tangentially conditioned algebra $\qM(M)$.
 We have in addition seen that under mild restrictions, the space $\qM^\infty(\mathbb{M})$ is weak* dense in $\qM(\mathbb{M})$.
 Hence a quantum graded algebra of differential forms for $\mathbb{M}$ constructed using these objects, should in principle be ``chart-wise'' relevant for tangentially conditioned algebras $\qM(M)$.

 Using the work of Michel du Bois-Violette as a template (see the excellent review in \cite{dje}), one may now construct a graded algebra of differential forms from the pair $(\qM^\infty(\mathbb{M}), \Delta_{\mathbb{M}})$.
 The actual construction of such a quantum graded algebra, can be done exactly as in section 2.5 of \cite{dje}, with the only difference being that we replace the pair $(\qM, \mathrm{Der}_{\qM})$ used by Djemai, et al, by the pair $(\qM^\infty(\mathbb{M}), \Delta_{\mathbb{M}})$.
 All other ingredients remain exactly the same.
 We pause to justify this replacement before going on to explain why this framework is sufficient for the construction to go through.